 William Payne (British 1760-1833)

-Sign in pen and brown ink verso: W. Payne, watercolour over traces of pencil with scratching out, framed in a wooden moulding
+Signed verso in pen and brown ink: W. Payne, watercolour over pencil

 Blair Castle, Blair Atholl, Scotland

-One of a group of four rural landscapes.
-This watercolour is in exceptional condition as it has never been kept in the light and is a picturesque composition based on the Devon landscape which Payne painted habitually.
-It is a late work, executed without Payne’s characteristic pen and grey ink outline seen in his earlier watercolours, and probably dates from circa 1810-1820.
+One of four available rural landscapes by William Payne.
+These watercolours are in exceptional condition as they have never been kept in the light and are picturesque composition based on the Devon landscape which Payne painted habitually.
+They are late works, executed without Payne’s characteristic pen and grey ink outline seen in his earlier watercolours, and probably date from circa 1810-1820.